privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 The rest of the circuits are utilities templates that are required for the main circuits to work correctly.
 These include utilities such as float math, conversion of private keys, and Poseidon hashing/encryption.

-Each circuit is parameterised and it is important to set the right parameters that matches your use case.
+Each circuit is parameterised and it is important to set the right parameters that match your use case.
 For example, if you want to support up to 3125 messages, the message tree depth parameter should be set to `5` (as $5^5 = 3125$).

 ## Background